 2. “I will regret my decision.”

 Making any big decision in life comes with a fear of regret.
-Through meetings with your Expectant Parent Worker, you will address your fears and have the time to thoroughly explore your decision.
-We will talk through what both parenting and adoption could look like for you, now and in the future, to help you make a decision you are confident in.
+Through the adoption process, you will have time to address your fears and talk through what both parenting and adoption could look like, now and in the future.
+This will help you make a decision you are confident in.
 By choosing the family who will raise your child and how much contact you want with them, you lessen the likelihood of having regrets.
 Although there will be times when you feel grief and loss, you can still look back and know you made the best decision for you and your child.

 3. “I won’t be able to see my child again.”

 Adoption has changed a lot in the area of openness.
-In an agency placement, you can choose and meet the adoptive parents before the adoption and have ongoing contact throughout the child’s life.
+In an agency placement, you can meet and choose the adoptive parents before the adoption and have ongoing contact throughout the child’s life.
 We will work with you to make an openness plan with the adoptive family that works for both of you.

-4. “If I make an adoption plan, my child will hate me when he or she grows up.”
+4. “If I make an adoption plan, my child will resent me when he or she grows up.”

 Children who are adopted often see themselves as special, being loved by not one but two families.
 Research has shown that in general, as openness and/or access to information about birth families has increased in adoption, adopted children appreciate their birth families as they grow up and desire some connection with them.
 In addition, studies show that children who are adopted are as well-adjusted as their non-adopted peers.

-The decision to place for adoption or parent is a big decision and a lot of thought goes into it.
+The decision to place for adoption or parent is a big decision; a lot of thought goes into it.
 Women and men who choose to make an adoption plan do so for many different reasons, but all of them do so out of love for their child.
 Making an adoption plan is a loving and selfless decision.

 Making an adoption plan is a parenting decision – you are deciding who will be the best parents for your child, and if you decide that isn’t you in your situation right now, that is a very responsible decision to make.